ThomasMSmit/Portfolio-Thomas-Smit/README.md

 * As an employer, i am looking to hire a new employee.
 * As an employer, i wan to download the provided cv to get to now more about the possible employee.
-* As an employer, having all the information i need together in a portfolio, is making the dession more easy.
+* As an employer, having all the information i need together in a portfolio, is making the desission more easy.
 * As an employer, asking a question about the info provided, makes it more easy to understand who the person is.

 ### screenshots finished site